-Find out more about correct daily skincare regime for Dry Skin & Dehydrated Skin
+Find out more about correct daily skincare regimes for Dry Skin & Dehydrated Skin

 Each of us is different, so is our skin.
-Different skin types require different skin regime so is important to know how to look after your skin properly.
+Different skin types require different skin regimes so is important to know how to look after your skin properly.